hydrusnetwork/hydrus/docs/getting_started_installing.md

 Although I put out a new version every week, you can update far less often if you prefer.
 The client keeps to itself, so if it does exactly what you want and a new version does nothing you care about, you can just leave it.
 Other users enjoy updating every week, simply because it makes for a nice schedule.
 Others like to stay a week or two behind what is current, just in case I mess up and cause a temporary bug in something they like.

-A user has written a longer and more formal guide to updating, and information on the 334->335 step (python2 to python3) [here](update_guide.rtf).

-??? note "The 526->527 step was also important."
-    527 changed the program executable name from 'client' to 'hydrus_client'.
-There was also a library update that caused a dll conflict with previous installs.

-    If you need to update from 526 or before, then:

-    * If you use the Windows installer, install as normal.
-Your start menu 'hydrus client' shortcut should be overwritten with one to the new executable, but if you use a custom shortcut, you will need to update that too.
-    * If you use one of the normal extract builds, you will have to do a 'clean install', as below.
-You also need to update your program shortcuts.
-    * If you use the macOS app, there are no special instructions.
-Update as normal.
-    * If you run from source, `git pull` as normal.
-If you haven't already, feel free to run setup_venv again to get the new OpenCV.
-Update your launch scripts to point at the new `hydrus_client.py` boot scripts.

 The update process:

 * If the client is running, close it!
 * If you maintain a backup, run it now!
+* Update your install:
-*   If you use the installer, just download the new installer and run it.
+    1. **If you use the installer**, just download the new installer and run it.
 It should detect where the last install was and overwrite everything automatically.
-*   If you extract, then just extract the new version right on top of your current install and overwrite manually. *It is wise to extract it straight from the archive to your install folder.*
+    2. **If you use the extract**, then just extract the new version right on top of your current install and overwrite manually. *It is wise to extract it straight from the archive to your install folder.*
+    3. **If you use the macOS App**, just drag and drop from the dmg to your Applications as normal.
+    4. **If you run from source**, then run `git pull` as normal.
 * Start your client or server.
 It may take a few minutes to update its database.
 I will say in the release post if it is likely to take longer.

+A user has written a longer and more formal guide to updating [here](update_guide.rtf).

 ??? warning "Be extremely careful making test runs of the Extract release"
     **Do not test-run the extract before copying it over your install!** Running the program anywhere will create database files in the /db/ dir, and if you then copy that once-run folder on top of your real install, you will overwrite your real database! <span class="spoiler">Of course it doesn't really matter, because you made a full backup before you started, right? :^)</span>

     If you need to perform tests of an update, make sure you have a good backup before you start and then remember to delete any functional test extracts before extracting from the original archive once more for the actual 'install'.

+**Several older versions, like 334, 526, and 570 have [special update instructions](#big_updates).**

 Unless the update specifically disables or reconfigures something, all your files and tags and settings will be remembered after the update.